brython-dev/brython/site/doc/en/svg.md

 To create graphics in the SVG format, supported by most browsers, use the built-in module `svg`.
 It holds the name of the components available to draw forms or write text

-The module defines the following names : `a, altGlyph, altGlyphDef, altGlyphItem, animate, animateColor, animateMotion, animateTransform, circle, clipPath, color_profile,  cursor, defs, desc, ellipse, feBlend, g, image, line, linearGradient, marker, mask, path, pattern, polygon, polyline, radialGradient, rect, stop, svg, text, tref, tspan, use`
+The module defines the following names : <code>a, altGlyph, altGlyphDef, altGlyphItem, animate, animateColor, animateMotion, animateTransform, circle, clipPath, color_profile,  cursor, defs, desc, ellipse, feBlend, g, image, line, linearGradient, marker, mask, path, pattern, polygon, polyline, radialGradient, rect, stop, svg, text, tref, tspan, use</code>.

 For instance, if the HTML document has an SVG graphics zone defined by